wesleyribeirobarbosa/jenkins-ci-poc/README.md

-# Small project to test Jenkins integrations with Github
+# Small project to test Jenkins Pipelines and integration with Github